 Local Operations

-For use in a local operations environment, the NDM/XML schema set (which includes the RDM schema) may be downloaded from the SANA Web site to a local server that meets local requirements for operations robustness (more details can be found in reference [13], paragraphs 4.3.4 and 4.3.5).
+For use in a local operations environment, the NDM/XML schema set (which includes the RDM schema) may be downloaded from the SANA Web site to a local server that meets local requirements for operations robustness.

 If a local version is used, the value associated with the xsi:noNamespaceSchemaLocation attribute must be changed to a URL that is accessible to the local server.